ag169/Image-Captioning/README.md

 This is an initial implementation with the following hyperparameters:\
 300-dim embeddings (from-scratch), 512-dim LSTM layer, token-count cutoff of 10, 16 batch-size.\
-Trained for 25 epochs (19 epochs: Encoder frozen, 6 epochs: End-to-end Training)\
+Trained for 25 epochs/647k steps (19 epochs: Encoder frozen, 6 epochs: End-to-end Training)\
 Cross-Entropy Loss, Adam Optimizer, No gradient clipping, Trained with Automatic Mixed-Precision\
 Greedy evaluation (sampling the most probable token at every time-step)